mrled/alpine-rpi4-aports-docker/README.md

 5. You need to configure an Alpine builder key

-    - If you don't have an Alpine builder key, you'll need to generate one in the container:
+    - If you don't have an Alpine builder key, you'll need to generate one in the container, and copy the public key so that abuild knows how to find it:

             abuild-keygen -a -i
+            sudo cp ~/.abuild/me@micahrl.com-5fc94d02.rsa.pub /etc/apk/keys

+        Note that once there is a key present in ~/.abuild, the entrypoint script will automatically copy it when the container starts, so you don't have to do the second command every time the container starts.

     - If you DO have an Alpine builder key, put it in `~/alpinebuilder/home/.abuild`, and _make sure_ the absolute path is specified in `~/alpinebuilder/home/.abuild/abuild.conf` to refer to `/home/builder/.abuild`, because that is the build user in the container. e.g. have this line in `abuild.conf`